 Absolutely.

-And I think one of the things I'm just going to throw out here for that is that Pennsylvania are, unfortunately, a very, very strong union state.
+And I think one of the things I'm just going to throw out here for that is that Pennsylvania are, unfortunately, is a very, very strong union state.

 We're kind of like Wisconsin in a lot of ways with our unions, and they have chokeholds on these municipalities with pensions and health care and such as that.

-No I have once actually twice.
+No, I have once, actually twice.

 You've used them twice.

-Okay, well, I hope you got your $326 million worth.
+Well, I hope you got your $326 million worth.

 Great to talk with you, Laurie.